 The Alkali bee and a leafcutter bee are primary pollinators of alfalfa seed in the Pacific Northwest, bumble bees play a significant role in blueberry and cranberry pollination, and numerous native bees (including masons) are important supplementary pollinators of fruit and seed vegetable crops.
 Of course, of our native flora has relied on indigenous bees for millions of years.

 There is growing interest to better appreciate our “forgotten pollinators”, to recognize their importance in the natural world, to comprehend their contributions, and do more to safeguard their future.
 Honey bees are an established aspect of managed landscapes, but there are some areas where perhaps they don't belong, such as natural and wild areas where they can create pressure on natives for floral resources.

 The vast majority of bees in the world live solitary lives and make no honey (~77%).
 Others (~10%) are social or cooperative and may create small seasonal stores of nectar and pollen, but do not horde large food stores like honey bees.
 Interestingly, the remaining (~13%) bee species are so-called cuckoo bees as they make their living by raising their offspring in the nests of other bees.

-The study of bees is both fascinating and complex.
-Listed below are people and organizations making a difference in our understanding of these fascination creatures.
+The study of bees is fascinating and complex.
+Listed below are people and organizations making a difference in our understanding of these important creatures.

 The Quest To Find Every Kind Of Bee In Oregon

 Oregon is home to a dazzling array of native bees.
 But no one knows just how many species live here, or if their numbers are declining or holding steady.
-People behind the ‘Bee Atlas’ project want to find out.
+The people behind the ‘Bee Atlas’ project seek to find out.